NadishiChristina/inventra-mdm/README.md

 | **Main Dashboard** | Navigate to manage Brands, Categories, and Items | `/dashboard.php`     |

-> Role-based access to ensure that logged-in users can only manage their own created records.

 ### Brand Management

 | Action           | Description             | Route                   |